Adenomyosis | Symptoms | Diagnosis | Treatment | Vidoes

 Impact on Lifestyle due to Adenomyosis

 Adenomyosis is a painful condition but overall is not harmful to your body.
-The excessive bleeding can have an effect on your daily life and so can the unbearable pain, which might cause you to feel very uncomfortable.
-You might not find activities as enjoyable as you used to because the risk of bleeding during the activity.
+Excessive bleeding can have an effect on your daily life and so can the unbearable pain, which might cause you to feel very uncomfortable.
+You might not find activities as enjoyable as you used to because of the risk of bleeding during the activity.
 Painful periods are also a problem and can affect your work or school routine, often leaving you calling in sick.
 The painful periods could also affect your romantic life and make having a relationship difficult.
-The pain could lead to anxiety, depression, irritability and feelings of helplessness.
-You should always seek medical attention if you feel any symptoms related to adenomyosis, so that you can find appropriate treatment options to help you cope with the condition.
+The pain could lead to anxiety, depression, irritability, and feelings of helplessness.
+You should always seek medical attention if you feel any symptoms related to adenomyosis so that you can find appropriate treatment options to help you cope with the condition.

-The interventional Radiologist makes a small nick in the skin (less the ¼ of an inch) at groin, inserts a catheter, identifies uterine artery by using angiography with contrast media injection and then inject embolization particles (polyvinyl alcohol) that block the tiny vessels supplying adenomyosis and all the fibroids.
-This blockade of blood supply to abnormal enometriosis tissue and fibroids causes infarction) and subsequent degeneration of the adenomyosis and it starts reducing in size of uterus in few weeks.
+Procedure: The interventional Radiologist makes a small nick in the skin (less the ¼ of an inch) at groin, inserts a catheter, identifies uterine artery by using angiography with contrast media injection and then inject embolization particles (polyvinyl alcohol) that block the tiny vessels supplying adenomyosis and all the fibroids.
+This blockage of blood supply to abnormal endometriosis tissue and fibroids causes infarction) and subsequent degeneration of the adenomyosis and it starts reduction in size of uterus in a few weeks.
 Symptoms like bleeding and pain resolve in 85% to 95% of patients.

 Uterine artery embolization has many Indications:-

 - Focal or diffuse adenomyosis.